Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 <img src="_img/09_15_12.png"; alt="Branch filters" style="border:1px solid Silver; display: block; margin: auto;" />

-### Azure Resource Group task - Expose deployment outputs as task variables
+### Expose deployment outputs as task variables in Azure Resource Group task

 Azure Resource Manager templates allow defining “outputs” which need to be returned after an Azure deployment.
 We have now enhanced our native Azure Resource Group deploy task to expose the “output” JSON section of the deployment object as task output parameter with name: “<Task Reference name>.DeploymentOutputs”.
 You can further parse the JSON object and access the individual output values which can be consumed in subsequent tasks of the release environment.